Blog

 What kind of customer support does Zapier offer?

 Zapier provides a tiered support system.
 All users have access to a comprehensive Help Center and community forums.
-Pro plan users with a task limit of 2,000+ and accounts on Teams and Enterprise plans can access live chat support within Zapier.
+Professional plan users with a task limit of 2,000+ and accounts on Teams and Enterprise plans can access live chat support within Zapier.

 Is Make’s documentation and support helpful for new users?